 “The people who are bursting to want to improve something often really blossom with us!”

 What else do you look for in candidates?

 Ulrich: I’m a visual type and I also pay attention to how the application documents are prepared.
 What matters in the end, however, are the facts, which is why I naturally also invite candidates who aren’t professional designers.
 Of course, the supporting letter will tell me a lot – for example, the candidate’s basic approach to dealing with the topic of software development and what is important to them.
 In a personal chat, I then try to dig a bit deeper into how somebody thinks about software development; how they start, what they pay attention to, what is more and less important to them...
 That ultimately provides a complete picture.
 I also pay attention to whether somebody fits into the team well and whether they have a certain amount of curiosity.
 A little bit of humility also makes a graduate likable.

 What has been the best experience for you personally during your time at Telemotive?

 Ulrich: My first parental leave.
-OK, so that has nothing to do with my job, but they were the two best months in my life so far, and they fell during my time here at Telemotive.
+OK, that's not directly related to my work, but those were the two best months in my life so far, and Telemotive made them possible for me - easy and straightforward.
 In my job, I’m delighted to have mastered every single one of the requirements, and to have built up one of the most important competency areas at Telemotive with my colleagues.